 Another aspect that affects your stability on the board is its deck composition.
 Most skateboard decks come with Maple wood as their primary material.
 Manufacturers glue veneer sheets of these materials, but not all brands fix the same number of layers.

 Bamboos, sometimes coupled with fiberglass, are also popular with skateboards.
-These materials are stronger, lighter, and are long-lasting.
+These materials are stronger, lighter, and long-lasting.
 Plus, decks like this can pop better than regular maple decks because of their spring-like characteristics.

 Choosing your first skateboard is as exciting as getting yourself new clothes and gadgets.
 Before buying one, remember the first question you need to ask yourself, “what size skateboard should I get?”
 Next, always consider the following aspects: